ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/_index.md

     - Basic knowledge of Unity and C#
     - Recent Android device such as mobile phone or tablet featuring an Arm microprocessor
     - Desktop computer capable of running Unity
-    - Unity must be compatible with Unity Burst compiler 1.5 or later
+    - Unity version compatible with Unity Burst compiler 1.5 or later

 author_primary: Arm